dober-man/k8s-sitetype-ce/README.md

 # Overview and Goals
 1. Build and configure a Ubuntu server with K8's.
 2. Configure K8s site-type CE Ingress Controller for Service Discovery
-3. Publish and secure service to public
+3. Publish and secure discovered service to public via XC Regioal Edges

 # Features
 * Automated Installation: The scripts install a Kubernetes cluster, configure the cluster for CE services and setup of Auth with minimal user intervention.
-* Customizable Options: Users can define custom settings for the installation, ensuring the setup meets their specific requirements.
+* Customizable Options: Users can define custom settings via interactive script prompts for the installation, ensuring the setup meets their specific requirements.

 ## Prerequisite